 Oil Free Sauteed Brussels Sprouts

 Brussels Sprouts used to look intimidating to me.
 They always look dirty or large.
-Sometimes they are even still on a branch!
-I didn’t want to take home a literal branch of Brussels sprouts.
+In the store sometimes they’re still on a branch!
+In the past, I didn’t want to take home a branch of Brussels sprouts.
 I always bought the pre-washed and chopped Brussels sprouts.
 Happily to spend an extra few bucks in lieu of extra work.

 At the Natural Gourmet Institute I learned how to prep Brussels sprouts for cooking.
 It’s fast, simple and much cheaper than buying pre-washed Brussels sprouts.
 If you want to make this recipe EVEN FASTER than you can still buy them pre-washed.